Notice that your generated /src-ssr

 // return an object with a "handler" property

-// that the server script will named-export
+// that the server script will be named-export

 return { handler: app }